HealthCatalyst/documentation/jekyll/_posts/2017-02-08-pandas-intro.md

 ## Pandas Data Structures

-In our [healthcare.ai python package](/py) we use pandas extensively under the hood since it is robust, fast and proven in many industries.
+In our [healthcare.ai python package](/py) we use pandas extensively under the hood since it is robust, fast and proven in data science.

 Pandas has two main data structures:

 - **Series:** a 1 dimensional structure.
-Think of this as a row in a table or an list in python:
+Think of this as a row in a table or an list in python.
+Under the covers it is actually a [numpy ndarray](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html), a highly optimized array of fixed size elements.
     ```python
     ['Doe, John', 54, 23.5, 0, 1, 115]
     ```